brianreumere/porkbun-automatic-dns/README.md

 -t: Just print the updates that would be made without actually creating or updating any DNS records
 -e: Print debugging information to stdout
 -v: Print information to stdout even if an update isn't needed
--s: Use stdin instead of OpenDNS to determine external IP address
+-s: Use stdin instead of the Porkbun API to determine external IP address

--i EXT_IF: The name of your external network interface (optional, if provided uses ifconfig instead of OpenDNS to determine external IP address
+-i EXTIF: The name of your external network interface (optional, if provided uses ifconfig instead of the Porkbun API to determine external IP address)
 -p KEYFILE: Path to the file that contains your comma-separated Porkbun API key and secret key (defaults to ~/.porkbunapi) -a APIKEY,SECRETKEY: Your Porkbun API key and secret key, separated by a comma (optional, loaded from a file if not specified)
 -l TTL: Set a custom TTL on records (optional, and only supported on LiveDNS)